8 Things Your Hiccups May Say About Your Health

-Hiccups, which occur when the diaphragm and respiratory organs encounter an abrupt, involuntary spasm, happen to everyone on occasion.
-“Anything that causes your stomach to become distended can cause hiccups,” says gastroenterologist Timothy Pfanner, MD, now-retired assistant professor of internal medicine at the Texas A&M Health Science Center College of Medicine, in College Station, TX.
+Hiccups, which occur when the diaphragm and respiratory organs encounter an abrupt, involuntary spasm, happen to almost everyone on occasion.
+“Anything that causes your stomach to become distended can cause hiccups,” says gastroenterologist Timothy Pfanner, MD, now-retired assistant professor of internal medicine at the Texas A&M Health Science Center College of Medicine, in College Station, Texas.
 Usually, a bout of hiccups lasts for a brief period and then goes away on its own.
-However, Dr. Pfanner warns that when hiccups are longer lasting or out of the ordinary from what you typically experience, more serious health issues might be at hand.
+However, Dr. Pfanner says that when hiccups are longer lasting or out of the ordinary from what you typically experience, more serious health issues might be at hand.

 You have acid reflux disease

 Telltale signs of acid reflux disease include heartburn, the regurgitation of a bitter-tasting acid, and nausea.
 Interestingly, hiccups that don’t let up are also a symptom of GERD, short for gastroesophageal reflux disease.
 If they persist, check with your doctor to see if you have acid reflux disease, which can be disruptive to your lifestyle and of course, your stomach and esophageal health.

 Hiccups may be a sign that you need to take some time out for yourself.
 The Mayo Clinic lists emotional stress as one of the many causes of hiccups, so if you’ve been noticing hiccups accompanying your elevated stress levels, consider taking steps to restore your inner peace such as meditation, exercise, or taking a vacation.
 Check out these other things you never knew about hiccups.

 Hiccups can persist in people with more serious conditions